Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Saturday night fever, basically creeping in.

-Yeah, which friend, Drescher had a small rolling.
-Fun fact, fun fact.
+Yeah, which Fran Drescher had a small rolling.

-You know that because we did a Patreon bonus episode on the nanny last week.
+You know that because we did a Patreon bonus episode on The Nanny last month.

 Exactly.